About the Journal

-Abstracting and Indexing Information : The journal is registered with the following abstracting partners:
+Abstracting and Indexing Information : The journal is registered with the following indexing and abstracting partners:

-CNKI (China National Knowledge Infrastructure), EBSCO Publishing's Electronic Databases, Exlibris – Primo Central, Google Scholar, Hinari, Infotrieve, Journal Guide, National Science Library, OpenJGate, ProQuest, TdNet.
-The journal is indexed with, or included in, the following: Emerging Source Citation Index and the journal is listed in UGC List of Approved Journals.
+Scopus, Emerging Source Citation Index (ESCI), EBSCO Publishing's Electronic Databases, Exlibris – Primo Central, CNKI (China National Knowledge Infrastructure), Google Scholar, Hinari, Infotrieve, Journal Guide, National Science Library, OpenJGate, ProQuest, TdNet.
+The journal is also listed in India’s UGC-CARE List of Journals.

-Disclose all possible conflicts of interest (e.g. funding sources for consultancies or studies of products).
-Full contact details with postal address(es), phone numbers (mobile & landline) and email IDs (primary & secondary) of the corresponding author must be clearly mentioned.
-A list of potential reviewers (not exceeding 5) with their emails IDs and preferably phone numbers and should be included.
-The suggested reviewers must be working in the same area dealt with in the manuscript.
-Whether to use their services or not is the discretion of the chief editor.
+Disclose all possible conflicts of interest (e.g., funding sources for consultancies or studies of products).
+Full contact details with postal address(es), phone numbers (mobile & landline), and email IDs (primary & secondary) of the corresponding author must be clearly mentioned.
+A list of potential reviewers (not exceeding 5) with their email IDs and preferably phone numbers may be included.
+The suggested reviewers must be working in the same area dealt within the manuscript.
+Whether to use their services or not is the discretion of the Editor-in-Chief.

 Copyright and Open Access Policy

 Click to read more on Copyright and Open Access Policy

 Copyright undertaking is not required at the time of submission.
 Copyright form to be submitted only after the paper is accepted.